BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component.md

 ::: tip

-In Jetpack Compose, you can use `AppComponentActivity` to get a `SystemBarsController` initialized with `defaultPadding = false`, then use Jetpack Compose to set window insets.
+In Jetpack Compose, you can use `AppComponentActivity` to get a `SystemBarsController` initialized with `handleWindowInsets = null`, then use Jetpack Compose to set window insets.

 `BetterAndroid` also provides extension support for it, for more functions, you can refer to [compose-extension](../library/compose-extension.md).